 Climate.
 People who live in a cold or dry climate are more likely than those in other climates to be diagnosed with eosinophilic esophagitis.

 Season.
-You're more likely to be diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more prone to be outdoors.
+You're more likely to be diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more likely to be outdoors.

 Sex.
 Eosinophilic esophagitis is more common in males than in females.